-Program Income consists mainly of vehicle registration fees authorized under Section 341.25, Wisconsin Statutes (Registration Fees) but also includes certain other vehicle registration-related fees added pursuant to 2003 Wisconsin Act 33 and a supplement to the General Resolution dated October 15, 2003 (Other Registration-Related Fees).
+Program Income consists mainly of vehicle registration fees authorized under Section 341.25, Wisconsin Statutes, including the recently added hybrid-electric fee and electric fee (Registration Fees).
+Program Income also includes certain other vehicle registration-related fees added pursuant to 2003 Wisconsin Act 33 and a supplement to the General Resolution dated October 15, 2003 (Other Registration-Related Fees).
 The Other Registration-Related Fees include many types of fees that are enumerated in Wisconsin Statutes, however, many of the Other Registration-Related Fees result in insignificant or sporadic annual revenues.
 Given this insignificant and sporadic nature, the State is currently providing continuing disclosure on some, but not all, Other Registration-Related Fees.
 These specific Other Registration-Related Fees include vehicle title transaction fees, registration and title counter service fees, and personalized license plate issuance and renewal fees.
 See "OTHER REGISTRATION-RELATED FEES."